Skip to main content

 Volunteer Description: Volunteers assist children in the classroom by reading to them and playing games with them.
 Their role is to create a meaningful connection with the students and be a positive role model.

-3. Also, join the Microsoft Teams for updates and other service opportunities.
+3. Join the Microsoft Teams for updates and other service opportunities.

 BECOME A LEADER